-Dale Harvey founded Poplar Forest in 2007, after 16 years with The Capital Group Companies, where he was a portfolio counselor managing roughly $20 billion in client assets for several of the American Funds mutual fund sub accounts.
+Dale Harvey founded Poplar Forest in 2007 after 16 years with The Capital Group Companies, where upon his resignation, he was a portfolio counselor managing roughly $20 billion in client assets for several of the American Funds mutual fund sub accounts.
 As his investment responsibilities grew, Dale discovered the challenges of managing large pools of capital.
 In an unusual move, he left the Capital Group and founded a unique firm where size would not impede investment results.

 Thomas Jefferson was a primary inspiration in Dale’s decision to found the company.
 Dale grew up in Virginia, 12 miles from a different Poplar Forest: Jefferson’s little-known, secluded estate.
 There, Jefferson escaped the very public demands that surrounded him at his more famous home, Monticello.
 Over time, the Poplar Forest estate grew to be the third president’s creative haven for reading, writing, and the pursuit of perfection in American architecture.